danvalero/SQLServer/SQL Server Partitioning and Data Compression/readme.md

 	![Lab10011](Media/lab10011.png)

-	Notice the query on the partitioned table does less logical reads than the same query on the unpartitioned table, as now SQL Serer was able to search for the ros by examining only the partitions that contained becuase the partition column is used in the WHERE clause in a way that partition elimination is possible
+	Notice the query on the partitioned table does less logical reads than the same query on the unpartitioned table, as now SQL Serer was able to search for the rows by examining only the partitions that contained because the partition column is used in the WHERE clause in a way that partition elimination is possible

 1. See the behavior of the TOP, MIN y MAX functions